Kokiix/osc-minihack-2025/README.md

 ## Our Solution

-We developed a new dashboard layout greatly increases the information density of module pages on Canvas.
+We developed a new dashboard layout that greatly increases the information density of module pages on Canvas.

 ![image info](./readme/wasted_space.png)

 ### Version A:
-Lists assignments and modules directly inside each column.
+Lists assignments and modules within scrollable cells for each class.

 Allows independent scrolling per column, so users can browse without losing context.

 Automatically wraps to a new row after four columns to maintain readability.

-Includes a toggle button on the right side of the screen to switch between the original Canvas UI and our redesigned interface for comparison.
+Includes a toggle button on the right side of the screen to switch to the original Canvas UI.
+(Though this could be added to version B)

 ### Version B:
-Lists assignments and modules directly inside each column.

-Easier functionality but less UI desing involved.

-## Why This Matters

-Students spend hundreds of cumulative hours navigating Canvas each semester.
-Our redesign focuses on:

-Speed - One click to access all content
-Clarity - No more nested menus
-Usability - Familiar layout, but smarter

-### Preview
+Cleaner, more space efficient aesthetic, where classes are purely divided into columns.

+Collapsable subheadings for each module.

 # Setup
-### Version A:
-Clone the repo (or download ZIP) and use the main branch.

-Load the extension into Chrome via Developer Mode → Load unpacked.

-Open https://canvas.instructure.com/ and sign in to Canvas.

-Visit your Canvas dashboard — Use the toggle button (on the right side of the screen) to display the redesigned UI.

-### Version B:
-Clone the repo (or download ZIP) and use the main branch.
+Clone the repo (or download ZIP) and use:

-Switch to the get-data branch.

-Load the extension into Chrome via Developer Mode → Load unpacked.

-Open https://canvas.instructure.com/ and sign in to Canvas.

-Visit your Canvas dashboard — The new UI is automatically displayed.
+**Version A** : `main` branch
+**Version B** :

 ## Dependencies